loosenthedark/strikeforce/README.md

   - I needed a way to remove characters from the end of various data strings returned by API calls, which I found thanks to [this Stack Overflow solution](https://stackoverflow.com/questions/31489413/remove-last-3-characters-of-string-or-number-in-javascript/45165923)

+  - During testing, the `.icon-trophy` icon overlay flanking the left edge of the landing page's `input` element was found to be out of position when the site was viewed in either Firefox or Safari.
+I managed to find workarounds (CSS hacks) for this bug [here](https://stackoverflow.com/questions/952861/targeting-only-firefox-with-css) (Firefox) and [here](https://gist.github.com/jbutko/6718701) (Safari)

   - Guidance on implementing flexible client-side `table` sorting using the [Tablesorter](http://tablesorter.com/) jQuery plugin was found [here](https://bootstrap-themes.github.io/dashboard/docs/index.html#tablesorter)

   - I needed a way to implement a static/fixed (i.e. non-sortable) initial 'row number' column in my leaderboard tables, as well as a means of excluding the third (club crest image) column from sorting.
 I accomplished both of these tasks by following suggestions found [here](https://forum.jquery.com/topic/tablesorter-freeze-one-column) and [here](https://stackoverflow.com/questions/437290/exclude-a-column-from-being-sorted-using-jquery-tablesorter)